 We locked eyes not once but twice.
 And then I bolted.
 I’d been looking out at a wave breaking over a rock in a beautiful section of Kejimkujik National Park Seaside.
 It was a peaceful and Zen-like coastal scene with nary a soul around.
 I could have stopped and watched the waves breaking for hours.

 At the same spot where I was standing were the ruins of a former shepherd’s shelter.
 I turned around and read the blurb about them but it wasn’t until I got my camera out to take a picture of the wave that I noticed her – a big, beautiful black bear and her two cubs – and no I don’t have any proof – just the memory of my thumping heart.

 I was all alone.
 It was about ten in the morning and there wasn’t another car in the Kejimkujik parking lot when I pulled in.
 I in fact had congratulated myself of having the place to myself.

-And for a good part of the hike in Kejimkujik National Park it was great.
+A good part of the hiking in Kejimkujik National Park was great.
 I loved the desolate beauty of the place – wild flowers galore including the orchids above that I’d never seen before, rocky beaches, stunted trees and spectacular ocean vistas.

 I had planned to hike about a kilometre out to the start of a 5.5 kilometre loop hike, do it and then call it a day.
 I was about 80% done with the loop – making good time even with lots of photo stops.